tihomirahristozova/model/generations/LOGXXXXX.md

 If the parent requsition line contains a composite product are created two sets of Warehouse Order Lines - one for the composite product and one for each of its components.

-**Warehouse Order Lines executing a non-composite product is created as follows**
+**The Warehouse Order Lines executing the composite product are created as follows**
 ```
 WarehouseOrderLine.TaskType = If (WarehouseRequisition.RequisitionType = Inbound )